elkromer/markdown/IGMP.md

   - IGMP
 ---

-Internet Group Management Protocol
+# Internet Group Management Protocol (IGMP)

-  Hx: Host Extensions for IP Multicasting -> IGMP v2 -> IGMP v3 -> Multicast listener discovery
+> Host Extensions for IP Multicasting -> IGMP v2 -> IGMP v3 -> Multicast listener discovery

 Used by IP hosts to report their multicast group memberships to routers.
 IP multicasting is the transmission of an IP datagram to a "host group", a set of zero or more hosts identified by a single IP destination address.
 A multicast datagram is delivered to all members of its destination host group.